StrangeBeeCorp/docs/docs/thehive/setup/operations/backup-restore.md

 - Files
 - optionnally, the index.

-## Backup index?
+## Back up index?

-#### Option 1: backup only the data
+#### Option 1: back up only the data

 You can use Cassandra snapshots to backup the data of a Cassandra node.
 This can be done while the application is running.
 There is no downtime.
-With this option, the index is not backuped, it will be rebuild from the data during the restoration.
+With this option, the index is not backed up, it will be rebuild from the data during the restoration.

 If the index doesn't exist, it is built when TheHive starts.